harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ecs-container-io-stress.md

 ### Filesystem Utilization Bytes

-It stresses the `FILESYSTEM_UTILIZATION_BYTES` GB of the i/o of the targeted ecs container.
+It stresses the `FILESYSTEM_UTILIZATION_BYTES` GB of the i/o of the targeted ECS container.
 It is mutually exclusive with the `FILESYSTEM_UTILIZATION_PERCENTAGE` ENV.

 If `FILESYSTEM_UTILIZATION_PERCENTAGE` ENV is set then it will use the percentage for the stress otherwise, it will stress the i/o based on `FILESYSTEM_UTILIZATION_BYTES` ENV.